cyclus/cyclus.github.com/source/arche/tutorial_py/state_var.rst

 =======================
 In this lesson, we will:

-1. Add the necessary state variables to define the storage facility
+#.
+Add the necessary state variables to define the storage facility
-3. Modify the sample input file to include these variables
+#.
+Modify the sample input file to include these variables

 Add State Variables
 ----------------------------------------------
-The Cyclus Python interface preprocessor provides a ``typesystem`` module that help define variables that are state variables for an archetype.
+The Cyclus Python interface preprocessor provides a ``typesystem`` module that helps define variables that are state variables for an archetype.
 These state vars also allow convenient annotations.